 Figure 5 Plot of the discharge from GLOFAS (black markers) and observations (blue) for Kalabo station against the probability of not exceeding the flood treshold.
 The red line shows the GLOFAS data after a correction for bias has been applied.
 The correction in this case is a 0.5 factor qualitatively chosen.
 Figure 6 Comparison of observed discharge (orange line) with hindcast data (blue line).
 The Horizontal line are the 90,95 and 98% percentile calculated from the hindcast data.
 The yellow vertical lines mark the years where a flood has been reported in the area.

-Skill of the Model

 Which trigger Level and What forecast probability should trigger action?